-National Pension System subscribers can voluntarily exit this scheme before the completion of its tenure.
+National Pension System subscribers can voluntarily exit this scheme before the completion of their tenure.
 The rules in such cases are –

 Mr. B plans to prematurely exit from NPS at the age of 40.
 He has Rs.15 Lakh in his account.
 Now, as per the NPS withdrawal rules, he will be able to withdraw only Rs.3 Lakh (20% of Rs.15 Lakh).
 The remaining Rs.12 Lakh will be used to purchase an annuity.

 It should be noted here that both the withdrawn amount and the annuity will be taxable.
 The corpus withdrawn will be added to the subscriber’s income and taxed as per the income tax slab he/she belongs to.

 On the other hand, the annuity will be taxable when it is paid.
 The amount used to purchase the annuity, from 80%, will be taxed each year as per the subscriber’s income tax slab.

 As per the new rules, the maximum age to subscribe to NPS is 70 now.
 It has been changed from 65.
 The exit limit is 75 years now.

 Existing NPS subscribers have the choice to invest beyond 60 years.
 On the other hand, their NPS account is extended to the age of 70 years.